 Alternative Fuel and Idle Reduction Grants

 The Small Business Advantage Grant Program provides matching grants of 50%, up to $9,500, to enable a Pennsylvania small business to adopt or acquire energy-efficient or pollution prevention equipment or processes.
 Pennsylvania trucking companies and independent truckers may use the funding to purchase auxiliary power units.
 Projects may not begin until after applications are approved.
 Funding is contingent upon annual legislative appropriations.
-The fiscal year (FY) 2013 application deadline has passed; however, the FY2014 application period will open on July 1, 2014, if funding is available (verified November 2013).
+The Fiscal Year 2014 application period is open until April15, 2015, or until funds have been fully committed (verified October 2014).
 For more information, refer to the Small Business Advantage Grant Program website.

 Idle Reduction Loans

 The Small Business Pollution Prevention Assistance Account Loan Program provides low interest rate loans to small businesses undertaking projects in Pennsylvania that reduce waste, pollution, or energy use, including the purchase of truck auxiliary power units.
 Loans are available for 75% of the total eligible project costs.
 The maximum loan amount is $100,000 within any 12-month period.
 The loan has a 2% fixed rate and a maximum term of 10 years.
 For more information, refer to the Small Business Pollution Prevention Assistance Account Loan Program website.